JG-KB/ai-case-study/README.md

 **Trends and Innovations:**
 Over the past decade, AI in gaming has shifted from rule-based systems to more adaptive, learning-based approaches.
 Reinforcement learning has emerged as a key technique, with applications extending beyond gaming into fields like robotics, finance, and autonomous systems.
 Notable innovations include DeepMind's AlphaGo, which conquered the ancient game of Go, and OpenAI Five, which tackled the highly dynamic environment of Dota 2.
+> "High-dimensional, continuous action space.
+In Dota, each hero can take dozens of actions, and many actions target either another unit or a position on the ground.
+We discretize the space into 170,000 possible actions per hero (not all valid each tick, such as using a spell on cooldown); not counting the continuous parts, there are an average of ~1,000 valid actions each tick.
+The average number of actions in chess is 35; in Go, 250."
+> – *OpenAI Five: The Journey*

 **Competitors:**
 - **DeepMind:** Known for AlphaGo and AlphaStar, which focused on real-time strategy games like StarCraft II.